NVSBUDDY/deepak-clouds-mirror/README.md

 exe.io, gplinks.in, shrinkme.io, urlshortx.com, shortzon.com
 ```

 Above are the supported url Shorteners.
-Except these only some url Shorteners are supported.
+Except these only some url Shorteners are supported.mynameisnoname258@gmail.com

 **Note**: You can limit maximum concurrent downloads by changing the value of **MAX_CONCURRENT_DOWNLOADS** in aria.sh.
 By default, it's set to `7`.
 ### Add more buttons (Optional Field)